CIERA-Northwestern/press-dash/README.md

 <details>
 <summary><b>Robust dependencies</b></summary>
-The dashboard should use dependencies that are as robust as possible.
-To this end, the dashboard exclusively uses libraries that are supported by a broad community.
+The dashboard exclusively uses libraries that are supported by a broad community.
 </details>

 ---